Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 The contrastive loss function (InfoNCE) ties this together.
 For each query \(q\) with positive document \(d^+\) and a set of negative documents \(\{d^-_1, \ldots, d^-_n\}\):

-Where \(\text{sim}(q, d)\) is cosine similarity between query and document embeddings, and \(\tau\) is the temperature parameter (typically 0.05--0.1) that controls the sharpness of the distribution β€” lower values make the loss more sensitive to hard negatives.
-This is essentially a softmax cross-entropy: push the positive pair's similarity up relative to all negatives.
-When \(\tau\) is small, even slight differences in similarity produce large gradients, forcing the model to make fine-grained distinctions.
+Where \(\text{sim}(q, d)\) is cosine similarity between query and document embeddings, and \(\tau\) is the temperature parameter (typically 0.05--0.1) that controls how sharp the distribution is — lower values make the loss more sensitive to hard negatives.
+It's basically a softmax cross-entropy: push the positive pair's similarity up relative to all negatives.
+When \(\tau\) is small, even slight differences in similarity produce large gradients, which forces the model into finer-grained distinctions.

-The key architectural advantage of bi-encoders is the clean offline/online split.
+The architectural advantage of bi-encoders is the clean offline/online split.
 All document embeddings are computed once at index time and stored in a vector index.
 At query time, only the query needs a single forward pass through the encoder (~5ms), followed by an ANN search over pre-computed embeddings (~10ms).
-This asymmetry is what makes dense retrieval practical at scale.
+That asymmetry is what makes dense retrieval practical at scale.

-In our demo, the math is modest: 8,500 documents \(\times\) 384 dimensions \(\times\) 4 bytes per float = ~13 MB of embeddings.
-But at production scale, the numbers become serious: 1 billion documents with 768-dimensional embeddings require ~3 TiB of storage.
-This is where quantization (compressing 32-bit floats to 8-bit integers), product quantization (decomposing vectors into subspaces), and SSD-backed indexes like DiskANN become essential.
-See the Vector Indexing: HNSW vs. IVF section for details on index algorithms.
+In the demo, the math is modest: 8,500 documents \(\times\) 384 dimensions \(\times\) 4 bytes per float = ~13 MB of embeddings.
+At production scale the numbers stop being modest: 1 billion documents with 768-dimensional embeddings need ~3 TiB of storage.
+That's where quantization (compressing 32-bit floats to 8-bit integers), product quantization (decomposing vectors into subspaces), and SSD-backed indexes like DiskANN come in.
+The Vector Indexing: HNSW vs. IVF section covers the index algorithms.

-Neither method alone is sufficient.
-BM25 excels when queries contain proper nouns, specific product SKUs, or error codes β€” "iPhone 15 Pro Max 256GB" needs exact token matching.
-Dense retrieval excels when there is vocabulary mismatch β€” "cheap laptop" matching "budget notebook computer" requires semantic understanding.
+Neither method on its own is enough.
+BM25 wins on proper nouns, specific product SKUs, and error codes — "iPhone 15 Pro Max 256GB" needs exact token matching.
+Dense retrieval wins on vocabulary mismatch — "cheap laptop" matching "budget notebook computer" needs semantic understanding.

 Reciprocal Rank Fusion (RRF)